m3t4f1v3/ebbvn/script.md

 Esli: I went for a quick nap and this happens?! clear
-Maya changes into gil/Maya_5.png
+Maya changes into gil/Maya/Maya_5.png
-Maya: Yeah don't ask me…
+Maya: Yeah don't ask me... -tbc-

 Maya: This has happened to me like 4 times clear
-Maya changes into gil/Maya_4.png
+Maya changes into gil/Maya/Maya_4.png
-Maya: …This week
+Maya: ...This week

 sfx gil/sfx-smack.wav plays at -10
 clear